 In International League action at McCoy Stadium, the Pawtucket Red Sox and Rochester Red Wings begin the longest professional game ever played; the game is suspended at 4:07 am after playing to a 2-2 tie through 32 innings.
 The game will be completed later in the season with the Red Sox scoring the winning run in the 33rd inning.

-Joe Torre's Braves win their 11th straight game to start the season when they beat Houston, 6-5, at the Astrodome, setting a National League record.
+Joe Torre's Braves set a National League record when hey win their 11th straight game to start the season, beating Houston at the Astrodome, 6-5.
 The eventual NL West Division champs, who finish the campaign with an 89-73 record, will extend the mark to 13-0 when they add two more victories against Cincinnati at Atlanta-Fulton County Stadium.